Click here to increase size

 In the La Seo Chapterhouse Tapestry Museum we find one of the best tapestry collections in the world.
 The collection is composed of 63 cloths covering biblical, historical, mythological and moral themes.
 Most of the pieces date back to the XV, XVI and XVII centuries, the golden age of tapestry art, and come from the main production centres of the period: workshops in Arras, Tournai and Brussels.

-Exiting through the Saint Bruno door, on the right, we can see the Arch of the Dean.
+Exiting through the Saint Bruno door, on the right, we can see with the audioguide the Arch of the Dean.
 Its origin goes back to the XIII century, when the Dean of the Cathedral required permission to build a path linking his house with the temple.
 The Mudejar style gallery dates back to the refurbishment that took place in the XVI century; and, at the back, we can see the decoration resembling a brick wall, so characteristic of this style.

 FORUM AND PORT

-We have already witnessed that Zaragoza is a city with over 2000 years of history.
+We have already witnessed in this audioguide that Zaragoza is a city with over 2000 years of history.
 On the same plot of land where the Iberian Salduie settled, Emperor Augustus founded an important colony named Caesaraugusta, the only colony in the entire Roman Empire which took the complete name of its founder.
 Important remains are preserved in Zaragoza from this period, among which are the forum, the port, the thermae and the theatre.

 In front of La Seo, we can access the Forum of Caesaraugusta Museum, which houses the remains found during excavations carried out due to the remodelling of La Seo Square.
 These findings mainly belong to two periods: the reign of Augustus and the government of his successor Tiberius.
 From the Augustus period, remains are preserved of a market which suffered continuous floods provoked by River Ebro.
 Thirty years after its construction, it was demolished and following the elevation of the floor level between four and seven meters of this area near the river, the Forum of Tiberius was erected in this space.

 The Forum of Caesaraugusta was a large rectangular square surrounded by arcades where the main religious, political and commercial buildings were located: the basilica, the curia, the tabernae and the main temple.
-The remains of the forum, which can be visited on the top part of the museum, belong to the foundation of the square's double passageway, as well as the walls which delimited the basements from the shops.
+The remains of the forum, which can be visited with the audioguide on the top part of the museum, belong to the foundation of the square's double passageway, as well as the walls which delimited the basements from the shops.
 This enclosure was the heart of the Roman city: here, citizens gathered in order to listen to politicians, teachers instructed pupils, merchants displayed their goods, councillors dealt with municipal matters in the curia and offerings were made to the gods in their altars.
 This area's Roman Age character is still present, as the Cathedral Square continues to be a religious, political, economical and social centre in Zaragoza.

 In the lower area of this museum context, next to the remains of the Augustus market, we can see a stretch of sewers which covered the Roman city's underground.
 In several cabinets, we see elements which show us different everyday life aspects of the Empire's citizens.
 Fragments of lead pipes, which brought water from River Gallego to the centre of the city, are also exhibited.

-Now, we can head to Saint Bruno Square, where we find the Fluvial Port Museum, a good representation of River Ebro's significance in Zaragoza's history since its origins.
+Now, we can head to Saint Bruno Square with the audioguide, where we find the Fluvial Port Museum, a good representation of River Ebro's significance in Zaragoza's history since its origins.
 In the Roman age, the river was navigable from the city of Dertosa (currently Tortosa) to Vareia (Logroño).
 Thanks to its fluvial traffic, Caesaraugusta became an important port and commercial centre.
 The boats that navigated through the river from the Mediterranean, brought tiles, marble, jewels, fabric, wine and salt, as well as fashion, customs and cultural novelties from the Roman world.
 Boats loaded with wool, wood, salt, iron, and leather and furs departed the colony.
 Caesaraugusta was a main point in this communication route and the fluvial port provided a strong cosmopolitan character to the city.

 The foundations belonging to a large warehouse where goods where deposited are preserved in the port area.
 In some ashlars of this building, we can see marks made by the builders, soldiers of legions IV, VI and X, founders of Caesaraugusta.